sdesalas/botbrains/README.md

 - **`size`**: The number of neurons in the neural network
 - **`opts`**: A map of settings for the network
     - `.shape`: Choice of 'tube', 'ring', 'ball', 'sausage', 'snake', or any other in [NetworkShaper.js](src/NetworkShaper.js).
 Defaults to 'tube'.
     - `.connectionsPerNeuron`: Average synapses per neuron.
-Defaults to 4.
+Defaults to `4`.
-    - `.signalSpeed`: Neurons per second.
-Defaults to 20.
+    - `.signalSpeed`: Speed in neurons per second.
+Defaults to `20`.
-    - `.signalFireThreshold`: Potential needed to trigger a chain reaction.
-Defaults to 0.3.
+    - `.signalFireThreshold`: Threshold (between 0 and 1) needed to trigger onward neurons.
+Defaults to `0.3`.
     - `.learningRate`: Max increase/decrease to connection strength when learning.
+Defaults to `0.15`.
     - `.learningPeriod`: Milliseconds in the past on which learning applies.
-Defaults to 60,000 (60 seconds).
+Defaults to `60000` ms.
     - `.messageSize`: Number of neurons involved in each input/output channel.
-Defaults to 10 bits (ie 2^10 = 0-1024).
+Defaults to `10` bits (ie 2^10 = 0-1024).

 For example, to create a network of 100 neurons using all default options: